A Look at the Top 18 Boys Haircuts in 2022

 If you are looking for the best haircut for kids with curly hair, this is one of them.

-Basically, this hairstyle which features an undercut with curly hair at the top.
+Basically, this hairstyle which features taper fade with curly hair at the top.

 Very simple and straightforward, right?